How to Cut a Watermelon in 10 Ways

-Watermelon is how summer rewards us for putting up with all the heat.
-But, whether your watermelon is large or small, you're going to have to cut it up to serve it up.
-Keep reading for 10 creative ways to cut watermelon for all your summer fun.
-Plus, get tips for cutting watermelon the best way.
+Fresh, thirst-quenching watermelon is how summer rewards us for putting up with all the heat.
+From salads to soups, this fruit makes the perfect snack for all your outside occasions.
+Whether your watermelon is large or small, we've got 10 creative methods to slice and dice a watermelon for all your summer fun.
+Plus, a few helpful tips for cutting watermelon the safest way.

 Related: How to Pick a Ripe Watermelon

 Top Tips for Cutting Watermelons